ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## formatReadableTimeDelta

-Given a time interval (delta) in seconds, this function returns a time delta with year/month/day/hour/minute/second/millisecond/microsecond/nanosecond as string.
+Given a time interval (delta) in seconds or an `INTERVAL` expression, this function returns a time delta with year/month/day/hour/minute/second/millisecond/microsecond/nanosecond as string.

 **Syntax**